AveryData/AveryData.github.io/_learning/BusinessStrategy.md

 ### Forward/Backward Integration
 Forward integration is a business strategy that involves the form of a vertical integration to control the distribution / products.
 It is good when you don't have the ability to distribute very well and distributors make a lot of money.

+Forward = Distributor.

 Backward integration is vertical integration to control the demand and reactants and materials.
 Costco has a Nebraska supply chain for its $5 Rotisserie Chickens.
 This is useful when supplier prices are not stable, suppliers have big margins, the supplier is not reliable.

+In backward, you do make vs buy analysis.
+Do you make the stuff?
+Or should you just buy it?

 ## Diversification
 A firm enters a market or industry that is separate from their core business.
 Alphabet, Honeywell, Amazon, Disney all are diverse.

 Spanx, Roku, Crocs, and Tesla are all single product line firms.

+If you're +95%, you're a single line of business.
+If you're 70%-95%, then you're a dominant business.
+If you're under 70%, you're a diverse company.

 ## Geographic Scopes
 Local: Moxie Burger - 2 locations within a city